GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/cmek-via-centralized-kms/README.md

 This example creates a sample centralized [Cloud KMS](https://cloud.google.com/kms?hl=it) configuration, and uses it to implement CMEK for [Cloud Storage](https://cloud.google.com/storage/docs/encryption/using-customer-managed-keys) and [Compute Engine](https://cloud.google.com/compute/docs/disks/customer-managed-encryption) in a separate project.

 The example is designed to match real-world use cases with a minimum amount of resources, and be used as a starting point for scenarios where application projects implement CMEK using keys managed by a central team.
-It also includes the IAM wiring needd to make such scenarios work.
+It also includes the IAM wiring needed to make such scenarios work.

 This is the high level diagram: